Use this process to benefit from debt consolidation loans and ditch your debt for good

 - Peer Lending is a new type of personal loan where you borrow directly from an investor on sites like Lending Club.
 You fill out an online application just like any other loan and can borrow at low rates because the bank isn’t taking their cut of the profits.
 Peer loans are also unsecured and usually offer terms of up to five years.

 - If you have equity in your home, you might consider refinancing as a form of debt consolidation.
 Since it’s secured by your home, the rate on a refinance mortgage is going to be lower than personal loans.
-I like Quicken Loans for its low rates and easy approval process.
+I like BBVA for its low rates and easy approval process.

 Check out our list of the top 10 personal loan sites for bad credit and debt consolidation for all the fees and special features of each lender.